CodeToCommunicate/CoCoLessons/coco_1_coding_environment/index.md

 ![CoCo logo](https://github.com/CodeToCommunicate/CoCoLessons/blob/main/media/coco-banner.jpg)

-# Setting Up a Scientific Coding Environment
+# Setting up a scientific coding environment

-In this lesson we'll present an overview of setting up a scientific coding environment that you can use in CoCo and beyond.
+In this lesson, we'll set up
+an environment for scientific coding that you can use in CoCo and beyond.

 *Primary goals:*